Mackay Whitsunday Fish Barrier Prioritisation Report

 The Mackay Whitsunday Fish Barrier Prioritisation Report 2015

-The report has found fish in the Mackay Whitsunday area face up to 3974 potential barriers that prevent, delay or obstruct fish migration as they attempt to migrate across our region, leaving no aquatic ‘highway’ to move on.
+The report has found fish in the Mackay Whitsunday area face up to 3974 potential barriers that prevent, delay or obstruct fish migration as they attempt to migrate across our region, leaving no aquatic ‘highway’ to move along.
 This is the first comprehensive fish barrier prioritisation study conducted locally.
 If fish movement continues to be blocked, it could lead to a serious decline in the native fish population long-term.
 Barriers that prevent fish connectivity also have an adverse impact on our local fisheries’ productivity and create environmental conditions favourable for invasive fish species – for example, tilapia.
 It is critical that works are undertaken to improve conditions for local fish.

 From the 3974 fish barriers the report identified, the Mackay Whitsundays ‘Top 40’ most important fish barriers where identified.
 Barriers where the environmental benefits stack up best against the cost of a solution are rated most highly.
 The highest priority sites that show the most potential for effective outcomes, as well as value for money were included in this “Top 40” list.
 These sites are where attention and investment dollars need to be focused to build appropriately designed fishways, remove barriers and really start to improve life for our local fish.
 The report has named the “Top 40 barriers” for consideration by authorities, such as councils and government departments.